The Flask Mega-Tutorial Part XVI: Full-Text Search

 payload[field] = getattr(model, field)

-current_app.elasticsearch.index(index=index, id=model.id, body=payload)
+current_app.elasticsearch.index(index=index, id=model.id, document=payload)

 def remove_from_index(index, model):